 7. Organic?
 Fair Trade?
 Do these things matter?

 Not to the Kombucha.
 Only to me.
 I make these (slightly more expensive) choices for my physical and mental health.
 However, no one should ever put off brewing Kombucha for fear of expense.
-Lipton tea bags and plain white sugar will get the job done just fine.
+Lipton tea bags and plain white sugar do the job just fine.

 8. What if I forget to add the sugar?
 Can I add it after without harming the SCOBY?

 Yes.
-If it has only been a few hours to a day, remove the SCOBY, add the sugar to the brew, stir and then return the SCOBY to your vessel.
+If it has only been a few hours to a few days, remove the SCOBY, add the sugar to the brew, stir and then return the SCOBY to your vessel.
 The sugar will be consumed by the yeast eventually, but the process may take a few extra days.

 9. The science is confusing.
 What are fructose, sucrose & glucose?